fablabbcn/fablabbcn-legacy-web/_posts/news-post/2018-11-01-fab-academy-2019---make-a-change-make-your-job.md

 Over this time, we have incubated many innovative projects.
 Some of the many highlights from the class of 2018 include&nbsp;[a smoke signal machine](http://fabacademy.org/2018/labs/barcelona/students/javier-alboguijarro/finalproject.html)&nbsp;by Javi Albo, a [pollution sensor calibration unit](http://fabacademy.org/2018/labs/barcelona/students/oscar-gonzalezfernandez/)&nbsp;by &Oacute;scar Gonz&aacute;lez Fern&aacute;ndez and an [interactive installation](http://fabacademy.org/2018/labs/barcelona/students/dorota-orlof/final_project/){: target="_blank"} powered by a capacitance sensor by Dorota Orlof.&nbsp;

 As well as successful recent projects, Fab Lab Barcelona has some very impressive alumni, including our current Director, Tomas Diez.
-Meet other two Fab Academy Barcelona Alumni from 2014 and 2015 who have made their job.
+Meet other two Fab Academy Barcelona alumni from 2014 and 2015 who have made their job.

 ![](/uploads/44719565-1922463977835843-4608234178981396480-n-1.jpg)